Liposuction Procedures, Risks & Recovery

 • Make sure that you are eating & drinking

 The caregiver will also be on hand should any emergencies occur and you need someone to drive you to the surgeon or to your doctor.
-If everything goes well, you should be able to look after yourself starting from day two or day three.
+But if everything goes well, you will probably be able to look after yourself starting from day two or day three.

-Liposuction is an invasive procedure, so it is normal to experience some amount of pain.
-But thanks to the pain medication which you are given, most liposuction patients report experiencing more discomfort than actual physical pain.
+Liposuction is an invasive procedure, so it’s normal to experience some amount of pain.
+But thanks to the pain medication which you are given, most liposuction patients report experiencing more discomfort (e.g., soreness) than actual physical pain.

 Physical Activity